Tākaka: Education

 There is also a primary school in nearby Motupipi.

 Features

-Golden Bay Museum
+Golden Bay Museum – Te Waka Huia o Mohua

-The Golden Bay Museum has displays on Abel Tasman's 1642 voyage which visited Golden Bay and Golden Bay's industrial past and a pilot whale skeleton.
-It opened in 1990, and is owned and funded by Tasman District Council.
+The Golden Bay Museum – Te Waka Huia o Mohua has displays on Abel Tasman's 1642 encounter with Ngāti Tūmatakōkiri (the local Māori tribe), Golden Bay's industrial past, a pilot whale skeleton, and twice yearly changing temporary exhibitions.
+It opened in 1990 after a fundraising effort by the community purchased the collections of the privately owned Takaka Museum.
+The current museum is operated by the Golden Bay Museum Society Incorporated, and receives some funding from Tasman District Council.

-Labyrinth Rocks park
+Labyrinth Rocks Park

-The Labyrinth Rocks park is located on Scott Road.
-It is a two hectare park of limestone rock formations and native bush.
-The canyons have a maze-like quality and there are trails that run through them and link them all.
-There are a number of short tunnels and archways.
-Entrance was free in 2021.
+The Labyrinth Rocks Park is located on Scott Road.
+It is a 2 ha natural rock maze.
+Shaped by the chemistry of rainfall and rock, it is a part of the Takaka Hill karst landscape of sculptured rocks, corrugated walls and vertical clefts.
+Narrow passages lead to small groves of native bush or to another passage or to a dead end, but the maze is too small to get lost in.
+Doll figurines and toy dinosaurs poked into crevices add to the labyrinth's fairytale Jurassic Park experience.
+Founded by an English geologist, Dave Whittaker, it is now a public reserve.
+Entrance is free.

 Paines Ford swimming hole and rock climbing

 Paines Ford (also known as Paynes Ford) is a swimming hole and rock climbing spot on the confluence of the Waingara and Takaka rivers.
 An easy trail from the carpark follows the route of a tramline, that existed to haul timber out of the surrounding forest in the early 1880s, to a number of swimming holes surrounded by limestone rock formations.
 The entrance and carpark is located at 1886 Takaka Valley, Highway SH60, which is 3 km south of central Takaka.
 Alternatively, it is about a 20 minutes walk from Tākaka.
 Paines Ford has over 200 bolted climbs.
 The most famous climb is 1080 and the letter G because of its unique "no-hands-rest" at the top and its views of Golden Bay.